SeriousOldMan/Simulator-Controller/README.md

   ![](./Docs/Images/Settings%20Editor.JPG) ![](./Docs/Images/Configuration%20Editor.JPG)

-Simulator Controller has been implemented mostly in AutoHotkey, a very sophisticated and object-oriented Windows automation scripting language, which is capable to connect keyboard and other input devices to functions in the script with a simple macro language.
+Simulator Controller has been implemented to great extent in AutoHotkey, a very sophisticated and object-oriented Windows automation and scripting language, which is capable to connect keyboard and other input devices to functions in the script with a simple macro language.
 On the other hand, AutoHotkey also has a lot of robotics capabilities to automate software packages, which do not provide external APIs, by simulating mouse clicks and keyboard input.
 You can write your own plugins using the AutoHotkey language.
 To get you started, full source code for all bundled plugins with different complexity from simple to advanced is included.

+You will also find a lot of C#, C++ and even C code for the low-level stuff like telemetry data acquisition or connecting to cloud services on the Azure cloud.
+Here also, all the sources are open and free to use.
+Last, but not least, and not for the faint-hearted, there is a hybrid, forward and backward chaining rule engine used to implement the Virtual Race Assistants.
+It uses a modified RETE-algorithm to be as efficient as possible when using large numbers of facts.

 ### Included plugins